Kaveri7674/frontend-battle-2025/README.md

 **Kaveri Chinnam**
 Participant – Frontend Battle 2025
 ---
+(Note: This email address is used for demonstration purposes only.
+It is not the official contact of the Frontend Battle team.)

 ## 📣 Acknowledgement
 Thanks to the Frontend Battle team for the opportunity and assets that made this project possible.